 The scheme is available for people under the age of 65 who have a significant or permanent disability.
 For more information about the NDIS click here

-Council’s Caring for carers program provides supports to people who care for others.
+Sign up for our Caring for carers program which provides supports to people who care for others.

 Our beautiful libraries offer a range of books in alternate formats.
 To view our e-book, e-audio, large print and talking book collections click here

 The mobility map provides information about accessible facilities in the Moonee Ponds Activity Precinct.
 Hard copies of the map are also available at Civic Centre, 9 Kellaway Avenue Moonee Ponds.

 To find adult changing facilities across the municipality click here.

 A list of accessible toilets across Moonee Valley is available here.